Emperor Ling of Han: Early reign

-Dou Wu and Chen Fan, who became the most important officials in the central government, sought to purge the eunuch faction.
+Dou Wu and Chen Fan, who became the most important officials in the central government (being the General-in-Chief and Grand Tutor respectively), sought to purge the eunuch faction.
 Later in 168, they even proposed to exterminate all the powerful eunuchs, a proposal that Empress Dowager Dou rejected.
 However, word of the plot was leaked, and the eunuchs, after kidnapping the empress dowager and taking the young emperor into custody (after persuading him that it was for his own protection) arrested and executed Chen Fan.
 Dou Wu resisted but was eventually defeated and forced to commit suicide.
 The Dou clan was slaughtered.
 The powerful eunuchs, led by Cao Jie (曹節) and Wang Fu (王甫), became the most powerful individuals in the central government.

 After the destruction of the Dou clan, in 169, Emperor Ling promoted his mother to the position of empress dowager, though he continued honouring Empress Dowager Dou, now under house arrest, as empress dowager as well.
 Members of the Dong clan began to enter government, but did not have substantial influence.
 Later that year, the eunuchs persuaded Emperor Ling that the "partisans" (i.e., Confucian officials and those who supported them) were plotting against him, and a large number of partisans were arrested and killed; the others had their civil liberties stripped completely, in an event historically known as the second Disaster of Partisan Prohibitions.